Sauerkraut Pizza is my version of a local Dayton, Ohio and Ohio Sauerkraut Festival favorite that is surprisingly delicious.

 This kind of pizza we first tried at the local Waynesville, Ohio Sauerkraut Festival where a booth serves sauerkraut pizza.
 They don’t use the bratwurst but instead just a pork sausage, but I prefer the crumbled brats.
 I also use mushrooms which they don’t use.

-There is a local pizza chain, Marion’s Pizza, which also serves sauerkraut pizza, so it is pretty much a southwest Ohio thing.
+There is a local pizza chain, Marion’s Piazza, which also serves sauerkraut pizza, so it is pretty much a southwest Ohio thing.

 You might think it tastes weird, but it really doesn’t.
 I will warn you about the sauerkraut though.
 Put it in a strainer and squeeze it and squeeze it until it is squeezed dry or you will unhappily have soggy pizza.
 Also, please use the parchment, pizza stone and pizza peel as I suggest.
 I have wrote recipes before for pizza where someone would complain that it was soggy then come to find out they didn’t use the pizza stone.
 Well, DUH.
 C’mon, this stuff really doesn’t cost all that much, and once you find out how easy making your own pizza is, you will use it often.